ahw/vim-hooks/README.md

 script files the plugin has found after scanning the current working directory as well as the `~/.vimhooks/` directory.
 The enabled hook scripts are listed before the disabled ones.
-Helpfully, within each of these groupings, the relative order of the hook scripts matches their order of execution.
+Helpfully, within each of these groupings, the _relative order of the hook scripts matches their order of execution._

-The buffer has a few buffer-only key mappings that allow you to interactively disable and re-enable VimHook scripts as well as open them in a new window.
-Below is a screenshot of the `:ListVimHooks` buffer demonstrating this functionality.

-There are two sections in this buffer: the **Mappings** section which shows a "cheat sheet" of the buffer-local mappings and the **Hooks** section which, for each VimHook script, shows a checkbox indicating enabled/disabled state of the script, the matching pattern associated with that script (where `*` represents a UNIX-style blob), the event associated with that script, and the path to the script.
+There are two sections in this buffer: the **Mappings** section which shows a "cheat sheet" of the buffer-local mappings and the **Hooks** section which, for each VimHook script, shows a checkbox indicating the enabled/disabled state of the script (checked means enabled), the matching suffix (where `*` represents a UNIX-style blob), the `autocommand` event which triggers the script, and the path to the script.
 The `x` mapping is particularly useful as it allows you to quickly toggle on and off individual VimHook scripts as you move between projects that require different hooks.

 Pressing `s`, `i`, `o`, or `<CR>` will open the hook file for editing in one way or another.
-If you make changes to a hook file and save it, _the plugin will automatically pick up those changes_.
-It does this by listening for `BufWritePost` events on `*vimhook*`-patterned filenames and basically re-running `:FindHookFiles` for you.
+If you make changes to a hook file and save it, the plugin will automatically pick up those changes.
+Isn't that nice?
+It does this by listening for `BufWritePost` events on `*vimhook*`-patterned filenames and re-running `:FindHookFiles` for you.

 ![ListVimHooks GIF](http://g.recordit.co/o3mon5FhWu.gif)